Diablov7/Gitbook/program-structure.md

 * Proven organic engagement and real audience interaction
 * Verified non botted followers and healthy engagement ratios
 * Relevant reach within specific regions, languages, or sectors
-* Demonstrated alignment with Cellframe’s values and narrative
+* Demonstrated alignment with Cellframe's values and narrative

 Follower count alone is never sufficient.
 Quality of audience and authenticity are mandatory.